Choosing your modules (new & returning PGT students)

 Further details and exact deadlines for the coming academic year will be published on the Request to Change modules webpage once confirmed.

 Nevertheless, please note that module changes at the start of the year are not encouraged.
-We cannot guarantee that it will be possible for you to take any module you apply for after the module selection process has ended on 8 September 2017.
-You are encouraged to take your choices seriously!
+We cannot guarantee that it will be possible for you to take any module you apply for after the module selection process has ended in early September (exact date TBC).
+You are encouraged to take your choices very seriously!

 Additional information - intercollegiate module registration